goatshriek/stumpless/docs/portability.md

 family of functions.

-## The Wrapper Header and `config` Functions
+## The Wrapper Headers and `config` Functions
-One header in particular in the private include file list deserves special
+One group of headers in particular in the private include files provides the portability to the rest of the library: those in `private/config/wrapper/`.
-mention: `private/config/wrapper.h`.
-This file contains definitions of a number of functions and symbols all starting with `config_` that wrap configuration specific functionality.
-This header is then all that library code needs to include in order to use this functionality, without needing to check all possible configuration combinations.
+These wrappers are named after the configuration item that they wrap, and each one contains definitions of functions and symbols all starting with `config_` that wrap configuration specific functionality.
+Library code that needs to use use the relevant functionality can just include the correct wrapper, without needing to handle all possible configuration combinations.

 This is easier to understand with an example.
 Let's look at the code used to determine whether Microsoft's "safe" version of the `fopen` library call should